640 South State StreetDover, Delaware 19901

 Besides osteoarthritis, other conditions or circumstances can cause spinal stenosis:

 Early lumbar spinal stenosis may have no symptoms.
 In most people, symptoms develop gradually over time.
-Common symptoms may include:
+Symptoms may include:

 Pressure on nerves in the lumbar region can also cause more serious symptoms known as cauda equine syndrome.
 If you have any of these symptoms, you need to get medical attention right away:

-To diagnose lumbar spinal stenosis, your health care provider probably will ask you questions about your symptoms and do a complete physical examination.
-During the physical examination your health care provider will look for signs of spinal stenosis, such as loss of sensation, weakness, and abnormal reflexes.
+To diagnose lumbar spinal stenosis, your health care provider will ask you questions about your symptoms and do a complete physical exam.
+During the physical exam your health care provider will look for signs of spinal stenosis, such as loss of sensation, weakness, and abnormal reflexes.

 These tests help make a diagnosis:

-If you have lumbar spinal stenosis, many kinds of medical practitioners can help you, such as arthritis specialists, nerve specialists, surgeons, and physical therapists.
-Treatment can include medication, physical therapy, and surgery.
-Except in emergency situations, such as cauda equina syndrome, surgery is usually the last resort.
+If you have lumbar spinal stenosis, many types of health care professionals can help you, such as arthritis specialists, nerve specialists, surgeons, and physical therapists.
+Treatment can include physical therapy, medication, and sometimes surgery.
+Except in emergencies, such as cauda equina syndrome, surgery is usually the last resort.

 Because almost everyone has some osteoarthritis of the spine by age 50, you can’t really prevent lumbar spinal stenosis.
 But you may be able to lower your risk.
 Here are some ways to keep your spine healthy: